Loch Ness Monster: Holmes video (2007)

-On 26 May 2007, 55-year-old laboratory technician Gordon Holmes videotaped what he said was "this jet black thing, about 14 m long, moving fairly fast in the water."
-Adrian Shine, a marine biologist at the Loch Ness 2000 Centre in Drumnadrochit, described the footage as among "the best footage [he had] ever seen."
+On 26 May 2007, 55-year-old laboratory technician Gordon Holmes videotaped what he said was "this jet black thing, about 14 m long, moving fairly fast in the water.", Loch Ness monster watchers described it as among "the best footage ever seen."
 BBC Scotland broadcast the video on 29 May 2007.
-STV News North Tonight aired the footage on 28 May 2007 and interviewed Holmes.
-Shine was also interviewed, and suggested that the footage was an otter, seal or water bird.
+STV News North Tonight aired it on 28 May 2007 and interviewed Holmes.
+Adrian Shine, a marine biologist at the Loch Ness 2000 Centre in Drumnadrochit, suggested that the footage was an otter, seal or water bird.